MicrosoftDocs/windows-dev-docs/hub/apps/design/input/access-keys.md

     private void SecondaryMenuOpened(object sender, object e)
     {
-        //This is not neccesay given we are automatically pushing the scope. var item = secondaryItemsControl.Items.First();
+        //This is not necessary given we are automatically pushing the scope. var item = secondaryItemsControl.Items.First();
         if (item != null && item is Control)
         {